Epimedium brachyrrhizum (Several clones/Cc. numbers)

 Medium-sized silvery lavender flowers flushed with light lavender hover above new foliage tinted purple with a unique turquoise cast.
 Petals/inner-sepals similar in size and shape, give the flower a “double” appearance.
 Small leaflets.
-8” in bloom, to 18-20”. $12
+8” in bloom, to 18-20”.
+Sold out for 2017.

 Collected by Darrell in N.E.
 Sichuan Province.
 Belongs to the same Chinensis section of the genus Iris as I. koreana and odaesanensis, but is very different.
 Best in bright shade/half-sun and in rock gardens, troughs and containers.
 Forms a 12” by 2’ clump of evergreen, grassy foliage 1/8” wide.
 In May 6” stems emerge, each bearing two 1”+ palest lavender Iris flowers with a small, yellow signal. $18

 Iris odaesanensis ‘Ice Whisper’